“2.2 million Woolworths MyDeal customers exposed in data breach”

 Backup data – A backup is a regular copy of all the files on your computer.
 Daily or weekly backups can save your important files from getting lost or corrupted.

-Apart from malware infection, events like system crash, hard drive corruption, and disk failure can lead to data loss.
+Apart from malware infection and cyberattack, events like system crash, hard drive corruption, and disk failure can lead to data loss.

 Backup is the easiest way to restore lost files.
 Plus, setting a regular backup schedule offers peace of mind.
 You know your important documents, photos and videos are safe.
 And you can access them whenever you want.